Cold water temperature varies hugely, and while this isn’t scientific, anecdotally, open water swimmers experience it in these bands.

 Compared to indoor heated swimming pools, which vary in temperature from around 26 to 31 degrees Celsius, swimmers are likely to be exposed to a much wider range of temperatures when swimming outside.
 In the UK, inland waters can be as low as zero in winter to as high as the mid 20s in peak summer.
 Coastal waters vary from low single digits to the high teens.
 The water temperature has a massive impact on how you swim and how long you can safely stay in the water.

 Jumping in is likely to impair breathing in the uninitiated, as breath comes in big jolting gasps and it feels like someone has clamped on an ice neck brace.
 Water has bite, skin smarts and burns.
 This is winter swimming.
-Limbs soon become weak – 25 metres can be an achievement – and only takes a minute or two at the lower end of temperatures before skin becomes a lurid purple-orange-red when you exit.
+Limbs soon become weak – 25 metres can be an achievement – and only takes a minute or two at the lower end of temperatures before skin becomes a lurid purple-orange-red (for those with lighter skin) when you exit.

 That said, the joy of swimming without a wetsuit at this end of the temperature spectrum is the cold water high: the pure exhilaration and rush of endorphins that you get from getting in.
 Winter swimmers frequently become addicted to it, and it is sufficiently powerful that a 1-2 minute swim can leave you feeling good all day.
 Anecdotally winter swimming clubs like Serpentine Swimming Club and Tooting Bec Swimming Clubs report increased immunity and fewer colds.